AckerlyXu/heima/articles/active-directory/active-directory-adfs-in-azure-with-azure-traffic-manager.md

     **Target resource:** This will give you an option to choose from the different DNS labels you have available under your subscription.
 Choose the DNS label for to.

     Add endpoint for each geographical region you want the Azure Traffic Manager to route traffic to.
-    For more information and detailed steps on how to add / configure endpoints in traffic manager, refer to [Add, disable, enable or delete endpoints](/documentation/articles/traffic-manager-endpoints/)
+    For more information and detailed steps on how to add / configure endpoints in traffic manager, refer to [Add, disable, enable or delete endpoints](../traffic-manager/traffic-manager-endpoints.md)

 4. **Configure probe:** In the traffic manager page, click on Configuration.
 In the configuration page, you need to change the monitor settings to probe at HTTP port 80 and relative path /adfs/probe

     ![Configure probe](./media/active-directory-adfs-in-azure-with-azure-traffic-manager/mystsconfig.png)

+    >[!NOTE]
-    >[AZURE.NOTE] **Ensure that the status of the endpoints is ONLINE once the configuration is complete**.
+    > **Ensure that the status of the endpoints is ONLINE once the configuration is complete**.
 If all endpoints are in ‘degraded’ state, Azure Traffic Manager will do a best attempt to route the traffic assuming that the diagnostics is incorrect and all endpoints are reachable.

 5. **Modifying DNS records for Azure Traffic Manager:** Your federation service should be a CNAME to the Azure Traffic Manager DNS name.
 Create a CNAME in the public DNS records so that whoever is trying to reach the federation service actually reaches the Azure Traffic Manager.